Big Tom and The Mainliners: 1975–1998

-In May 1975, lead vocalist Tom McBride (known as "Big Tom") left the band and formed a new band "Big Tom and the Travellers" under the management of Top Rank Entertainment (owned by country music tycoon Tony Loughman).
+In May 1975, lead vocalist Tom McBride (known as "Big Tom") left the band and formed a new band, "Big Tom and the Travellers", under the management of Top Rank Entertainment (owned by country music tycoon Tony Loughman).
 The band subsequently used other lead vocalists, including John Glenn, Tom Allen and Jan Lynch, and occasionally performed without a front man.
-Big Tom would rejoin the band in 1989 and they continued to play and record regularly until 1998.
+Big Tom rejoined the band in 1989, and they continued to play and record regularly until 1998.

-1999–2018
+1999 onwards

 Due to their advancing years the band have only had occasional 'comeback' tours.
-They have toured more regularly in the last 4 years with the original band playing together.
+They have toured more regularly in the last four years, with the original band playing together.

-In 2004, Big Tom’s son Dermot McBride took Ginger Morgan's place on Bass Guitar, Peter McCarthy took Ronnie Duffy's place on drums and Robert Browne, a second keyboardist in the band, appeared to take Cyril McKevitt's place on Trombone (however both were performing for the band in their Q4 2005 tour).
-In 2005, the band recorded a hit single The Same Way You Came In.
-In November 2006, McBride suffered a sudden heart attack, jeopardising plans for future tours, however doctors later gave the all clear for him to have a mini tour of Ireland in February, 2008.
-It is believed that the band will revert to the seven original Mainliners for this tour.
-Cyril McKevitt died of a heart attack, on Tuesday 15 September 2009, just days after the end of the band's Summer 2009 tour.
+In 2004, Big Tom's son Dermot McBride took Ginger Morgan's place on bass guitar, Peter McCarthy took Ronnie Duffy's place on drums, and Robert Browne, a second keyboardist in the band, appeared to take Cyril McKevitt's place on trombone (however, both were performing for the band in their Q4 2005 tour).
+In 2005, the band recorded the hit single "The Same Way You Came In".

+In November 2006, McBride suffered a sudden heart attack, jeopardising plans for future tours, but doctors later gave the all clear for him to have a mini tour of Ireland in February, 2008.
+It was believed that the band would revert to the seven original Mainliners for this tour.
+Cyril McKevitt died of a heart attack on 15 September 2009, just days after the end of the band's summer 2009 tour.
 Martin Campbell filled McKevitt's position one year later.
-Since 2014 the band continue to tour on a regular basis including 8 dates in 2015–16.
+From 2014 the band continued to tour on a regular basis, including eight dates in 2015–16.

-Big Tom died on 17 April 2018.
+Big Tom died on 17 April 2018, at the age of 81, with the band dissolving thereafter.
+Seamus McMahon died after a brief illness on 26 June 2019.
+Henry McMahon died on 31 May 2026, at the age of 84.